Professor Ian Ralston

 EXTERNAL EXAMINER (Undergraduates and taught postgraduates)

-Postgraduates: (previously) Universities of Bradford, York and University of the Highlands and Islands; (currently) University of Nottingham
+Postgraduates: Universities of Bradford, Nottingham and York; University of the Highlands and Islands; University of Nottingham